Moduli spaces and breather dynamics of analytic solutions in Heisenberg exchange-free chiral magnets

 \subsection{Static axisymmetric Skyrmion-like solution}

-Let us take this a step further and create an axisymmetric Skyrmion-like solution by assembling a series of concentric circles (here we set $X_c=0$).
-For this to be possible, $R(n_3)$ must be increasing in absolute value as we start from $n_3=-1$ (or the circles will intersect).
-We will see below that in many cases $R(n_3)$ is not monotonic all the way from $n_3=-1$ to $n_3=1$, so we must also consider discontinuous solutions where we stop before $n_3=1$.
-In this case, where our constructed solution only reaches a finite radius $R_{\text{max}}$, we limit the domain to be a disc of radius $R_{\text{max}}$, as shown in Fig.~\ref{fig:axisymm-skyrm}.
-Note that if $f'(1)\neq 0$, then $R\to 0$ as $n_3\to 1$ and it must have reached a maximum at $n_3<1$ and we cannot have a whole Skyrmion.
+Let us take this a step further and create an axisymmetric Skyrmion-like solution to the static Landau-Lifshitz equation \eqref{fluid_flow_eq} by assembling a series of concentric circles (here we set $X_c=0$).
+For this to be possible, we need $R(n_3)$ to be a monotonic function (or the circles will intersect).
+We will see below that in general $R(n_3)$ is not monotonic all the way from $n_3=-1$ to $n_3=1$, meaning we can only construct configurations that do not cover the whole target sphere: they have fractional topological charge according to Eq.~\eqref{eq:Q}.